 The Floodplain Reach is a landscape of contrasts.
 The vast open spaces of lakes, wetlands, and floodplain forests of the Pig's Eye area are a counterpoint to the heavily wooded and steeply sloping Highwood bluffs that define the eastern edge of the valley.
-Heavy industrial uses at both ends of the reach are connected by Highway 61 (also known as the Great River Road National Scenic Byway) and heavily used rail lines, which form a major barrier between the bluffs and floodplain landscapes.
+Heavy industrial uses at both ends of the reach are connected by a high-speed highway and heavily used rail lines, which form a major barrier between the bluffs and floodplain landscapes.
 The industrial uses and major transportation infrastructure contrast with the less densely developed and heavily wooded neighborhoods to the east.